Art-Sells/Arells/Build-Notes.md

 - find ~/Library/Application\ Support/Cursor/User/globalStorage -mindepth 1 -mtime +2 -delete

-### Test Online
-- *delete all e-mails and sessions and srart all over again testing everything...*
-- both desktop(multiple PRIVATE browsers ONLY)/mobile sessions(page mount, 1 minute delete, my investments page (delete sessions to try again and again)) and email
-- Test with big and small numbers, all deletions, etc (with all links /, /bitcoin, /ethereum, /about, /vavity ) on socials (DM's/etc)
-- Test with j4747477@outlook.com emial
-- look at Metrics

-## After Test
-- Save VavityCodeBase (with everything that has "Vavity" from Arells) architecture Offline (for testing) and online version (for deployment) and entire vavity API (vapa-mechanism and aggregator), chart (bull/sloth), aggregator...
-Then update Vavity Git and vavity.info(change this or alter it)
-Vavity Architecture:
-Separate Vavity architecture Offline (for testing) and prepare online version (for deployment)

 ## Final Test
-- Remove typos from Arells/Vavity readmes, and UI
-- Remove console.logs (leave conosle.errors/warns) from all files...
-- *Deploy to main, delete all e-mails and sessions and srart all over again testing everything (1 minute sessions/private for new sessions)... with DMs and private public links on twitter/discord/text-message*
+- *Deploy to main, delete all e-mails and sessions and start all over again testing everything (1 minute sessions/private for new sessions)... with DMs and private public links on twitter/discord/text-message*
 - Look at metrics again...
 - - Google Search Console: submit https://arells.com/sitemap.xml, then use URL inspection on /, /signin, /signup after deploy.

-#### Update Links/Images/Descriptions
-- Email/X-Twitter/LinkedIn+crunchbase+CSC(company-type: Financial Technology (remove blockchain services or anything blockchain))/: If investments never lost value
 - Delete ArellsImages from s3

 ### Launch